yereverluvinunclebert/Panzer-Virtual-Memory-Gauge-VB6/README.md

 ![vb6-logo-350](https://github.com/yereverluvinunclebert/Panzer-RAM-Gauge-VB6/assets/2788342/2f60380d-29f5-4737-8392-e7d747c61f25)

  I created as a variation of the previous gauges I had previously created for the World of Tanks and War Thunder communities.
-The Panzer RAM Gauge widget is an attractive dieselpunk VB6 widget for your desktop.
+The Panzer Virtual Memory Gauge widget is an attractive dieselpunk VB6 widget for your desktop.
  Functional and gorgeous at the same time.
 The graphics are my own, I took original inspiration from a clock face by Italo Fortana combining it with an aircraft gauge surround.
 It is all my code with some help from the chaps at VBForums (credits given).

-The Panzer RAM Gauge VB6  is a useful utility displaying the RAM usage of your system in a dieselpunk fashion on your desktop.
+The Panzer Virtual Memory Gauge VB6  is a useful utility displaying the Virtual Memory usage of your system in a dieselpunk fashion on your desktop.
 This Widget is a moveable widget that you can move anywhere around the desktop as you require.

 ![panzer-ramphoto-1440x900](https://github.com/yereverluvinunclebert/Panzer-RAM-Gauge-VB6/assets/2788342/325c427a-2149-4f92-aeb9-51b9f937cd4c)